-Section 32 Inspection of examination papers

-Section 33 Invalidity of examinations

-Section 34 Entry into force
+Section 32 Inspection of examination papers Section 33 Invalidity of examinations Section 34 Entry into force; transitional regulations

-I. General information
+Annex: Curriculum

-Section 1 Applicability of the examination regulations; catalog of modules and curriculum
+Section 1 Applicability of the examination regulations; module catalog and curriculum

-- (1) These examination regulations are to administer the studies and examinations in the Master's program in Automation & IT at Cologne University of Applied Sciences. - (2) Based on these examination regulations, Cologne University of Applied Sciences is to create a curriculum (Studienplan; see annex) and a catalog of modules (Modulhandbuch).
-Taking into account developments in the fields of science and university teaching as well as profession-specific requirements, the catalog of modules is to outline the course contents and structure of the Master's program.
+(1) The examination regulations are to administer the studies and examinations of the Master's program in International Business at Technische Hochschule Köln (University of Applied Sciences).

+(2) Based on these examination regulations, Technische Hochschule Köln (University of Applied Sciences) is to create a curriculum (Studienplan; see annex) and a module catalog (Modulhandbuch).
+Taking into account developments in the fields of science and university teachings as well as profession-specific requirements, the module catalog is to outline the course contents and structure of the Master's program.
 The curriculum is to provide students with a guideline for adequately scheduling their studies.